Say thank you in French + examples

 Assuming that you are polite, you will have to say thank you at some point.

-Everyone knows the classic "merci", simple and to the point.
-It can be used in a casual or formal setting.
-However, in some situations, it can seem too concise, not warm enough.
+Everyone knows the classic "thank you", simple and to the point.
+It can be used in both casual and formal settings.
+However, in some situations, it can come across as too concise, not warm enough.
 So what are its variations and how do you use them?
 Find out here.

 "Merci beaucoup" "Merci bien" ("Thank you very much / Thanks a lot")